Calgary-Cross: Representation history

 Calgary-Cross was created from the electoral districts of Calgary-McCall and Calgary-Montrose in the 1993 boundary redistribution.

-Currently, the constituency is represented by Ricardo Miranda.
+Currently, the constituency is represented by Mickey Amery.
 The first representative was Progressive Conservative member Yvonne Fritz.
 Prior to representing Montrose she served as an Alderman for the city of Calgary representing the Ward 5 electoral district.

 The 1993 election saw Fritz win with a large majority of votes.
 She sought a second term in 1997 and while her popularity declined she still won very easily over Liberal Keith Jones.

 Jones and Fritz would face each other again in the 2001 general election.
 She would go on to win the district with the largest majority of her career while Jones saw his popular vote collapse.
 Fritz would win a fourth term in the 2004 general election, seeing almost half her vote disappear.

 Fritz became a cabinet minister for the first time in 2004.
 She won re-election again in 2008.